 1).
 String Trimmers

-Loosely called “Weed Wackers,” – String Trimmers are one of the most common and most popular lawn tools powered by batteries.
+String trimmers, loosely called “Weed Wackers,” are among the most common and popular lawn tools powered by batteries.

-Consumers prefer cordless string trimmers because of their light weight and mobility, making them easier to take anywhere on a property where weeds or tall grass are a problem.
+Consumers prefer cordless string trimmers because of their light weight and mobility.
+They are easier to take anywhere on a property where weeds or tall grass are problematic.

 2).
 Battery Powered Leaf Blowers

-Are another popular category of battery-operated lawn tools.
-Like string trimmers, leaf blowers are available with various battery voltages.
+Leaf blowers are another popular category of battery-operated lawn tools.
+Like string trimmers, they are available with various battery voltages.

 In the last five years, vast improvements have been made in this category, including big increases in (CFM) cubic feet per minute – including turbo power options; in addition, lithium-ion batteries offer superior duration.